Open-Wine-Components/umu-launcher/README.md

 `ln -s /usr/share/ULWGL/ulwgl_run.py /usr/bin/ulwgl-run`

+For the flatpak version, the folders will be /app/share and /app/bin respectively.

 # Usage notes:

 When /usr/bin/ulwgl-run is first run, it will copy the /usr/share/ULWGL folder to ~/.local/share/ULWGL.
 From that point on the ~/.local/share/ULWGL folder will be used for running ulwgl.
 It will also perform a version check to make sure that if the contents of /usr/share/ULWGL are updated, that the local version also gets updated.